AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Breath Sight.*** A creature that is holding its breath may attempt to hide from the Jiangshi without obscurement.
 :
-***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction it is not facing, it is pushed 5 feet away and must succeed on a DC 10 Dexterity saving throw or be knocked Prone.
+***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction it is not facing, it is pushed 5 feet away and must succeed on a DC 10 Dexterity saving throw or it has the Prone Condition.
 :
 ***Hopping Movement.*** When initiative is rolled, the Jiangshi selects a cardinal direction to face.
 The Jiangshi may move only in the direction it is facing, and may spend 5 feet of movement to turn up to 90 degrees or to stand from Prone.